AliceO2Group/ReadoutCard/README.md

 The above parameters will be set for the enabled links, as specified by the `LinkMask` parameter.
 See the [LinkMask](#linkmask) section for more info.

-Note that for `AllowRejection`, `LinkLoopbackEnabled`, `PonUpstreamEnabled` and `DynamicOffsetEnabled` it is sufficient to do the following, as they are simply booleans.
+Note that for `AllowRejection`, `LinkLoopbackEnabled`, `PonUpstreamEnabled`, `DynamicOffsetEnabled`, `GbtEnabled` and `UserLogicEnabled` it is sufficient to do the following, as they are simply booleans.

 ```
 params.setAllowRejection(true);
 params.setLinkLoopbackEnabled(true);
 params.setPonUpstreamEnabled(true);
 params.setDynamicOffsetEnabled(true);
+...
 ```

 Likewise for `OnuAddress`, passing the hex is enough.